 Benefits of product-led approach

-Differences: Project vs product mindset
+Difference between project vs product mindset

 By now, we know that a project can be characterized by a particular set of activities to accomplish mostly a singular goal.
 Not to forget, the product mindset is also about dealing with the projects, but mostly broken down into smaller ones.
 Again, the game is about selecting the product over the project.
-Now, let’s see how the mindset differs for project vs product management.
+Now, let’s see how the mindset differs for project mindset vs product mindset.